AI prompts

 in a previous version and save it in any of the other self-describing record format (e.g., using the

-`NamedMpkFileRecorder`) before using the new version with the `record-backward-compat` feature flag.
+`NamedMpkFileRecorder`) before using a compatible version (as described) with the

 </details>